Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/freshdesk.md

 1. Provide Domain and API Key to authorize the integration.
 2. Follow the steps below to get the required credentials from your Freshdesk instance.

    a.
-Domain

-       i.
-You will find your Freshdesk domain in your browser's address bar.
-Example: https://{{your-domain}}.freshdesk.com
+Domain - You will find your Freshdesk domain in your browser's address bar.
+Example: https://{{your-domain}}.freshdesk.com.

-      ii.
 Copy the URL from here to the User                Domain field on the Kore.ai XO Platform.

    b.
 API Key

         i.
 Login to the Freshdesk Instance.

        ii.
 Click on profile picture on the and navigate to Profile Settings.

       iii.
 Click on View API Key.

        iv.
 Complete the verification process.

         v.
 Copy the API Key into Kore.ai XO Platform API Key field.

 **Allow Users to Authorize the Integration**